simeydotme/svelte-range-slider-pips/docs/contributing.md

 **Please stick to the code formatting and style already in place.**

-When making changes/edits to the code you should use the `/test/` folder and check the [README.md](test/README.md) in there to help with testing all the functionality.
+When making changes/edits to the code you should use the `/tests/playwright` folder for testing all the functionality.

 ## 🧪 filling in gaps in the test-suite